connxio/docs/docs/integrations/transformation/data-collection.md

 - **Method**: The verb to use for HTTP communication.
 - **Rest Url**: The endpoint to get the data from.
 This could be an API, data store or similar REST service.
 - **Security Configuration**: Select your security configuration from the list.
 See [here](/connxio-portal/security-configurations) for more information.
-- **Variable name**: The name used for the variable through CX.
+- **Variable name**: The name used for the variable through Connxio.
 USe this name if you want to target the variable in a [code component](/integrations/transformation/code-components) or [variable replacement](/connxio-portal/variables/variable-replacement).
 - **Use Content As Request Body**: The current version of the content at the time of the data collection is sent to the collection endpoint as the body of the request.
 Default value is empty body.
 - **Use Response As Content**: The current content is replaced by the body returned by the data collection endpoint, this happens regardless of what is returned.
 - **Headers**: Add any custom header you might need.
 This can include custom Authorization if needed.